huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Never, ever stop learning.
+If you are not growing, you are dying.
 If you don't learn, you can't change, and if you are not changing, what is the point of being here?
 Think about it again!
-Cherish this massive birth gift!
+Cherish this massive birth gift.
 Always have faith in your capability learn new skills, no matter how hard the task seems.
+There is a universe of knowledge around you waiting to be explored and discovered.

 Question every rule.
+Always dig deeper.
 Doubt everything.
 Remove all labels.
 Don't believe everything you believe now.
 No beliefs are true.
 [Avoid the trap of expertise and experience.](https://hbr.org/podcast/2019/04/avoiding-the-expertise-trap)